 Our Take: (Zone Zero Conejo Valley)

-The one-size-fits-all approach fails to recognize the vast differences between homes in rural environments and the relatively small lots found in suburban communities.
+The one-size-fits-all approach taken by the BOF fails to recognize the vast differences between homes in rural environments and the relatively small lots found in suburban communities.
 The new risk mitigation regulations should reflect these differences.

 We are questioning the science behind the mandated removal of well irrigated, high moisture plants from Zone 0.
-Videos circulated by CAL FIRE and insurance companies are staged using very low moisture dead vegetation, creating the impression that irrigated plants are the reason for ember ignited house fires.
+Videos circulated by CAL FIRE and insurance companies are staged using very low moisture vegetation constructed to look like a small tree in a pot, creating the impression that irrigated plants are likely to sources of ember driven house fires.
+We are not convinced.
+A decision this impactful deserves the most up to date and unbiased science.

 Moving Forward: